"Who does your labels?"

 One of the most common questions we hear is “who does your labels?”
 Marta helped reinvent how Broc presents itself to the world.
 Her drawings adorn our wine labels but have also made it on our postcards, website, shipping tape, and even walls!
 Her unique elongated handwriting style, intricate detail, and black white simplicity help define who we are as a brand today.
 Because of Marta the outside of the bottle speaks to what’s inside -- organic, rooted, enjoyable and well crafted.
 We owe a lot to her sense of place and aesthetic.
 We can’t wait to see what other new labels are in store for us.

-Marta works out of her studio at the ICB Artists building in Sausalito.
-You can find information about purchasing her works of art on her website.
+Marta works out of her studio in the shipyards of Sausalito.
+You can find available work on her website.

 This interview kicks off a more extensive deep dive into the stories behind some memorable labels.
 Stay tuned for more...